Hematology

 Hematology departments across New Zealand operate with collaborative, non-hierarchical structures:

-- Open communication and shared decision-making
+Open communication and shared decision-making

-- Regular peer review and departmental audit activities
+Regular peer review and departmental audit activities

-- Supportive quality assurance programs
+Supportive quality assurance programmes

 Opportunities across Health New Zealand

-Clinical services may include the following:
+Clinical services may include:

-- Autologous stem cell transplantation
+Autologous stem cell transplantation

-- Acute leukemia and lymphoma
+Acute leukaemia and lymphoma

-- Hemostasis and thrombosis
+Hemostasis and thrombosis

-- Plasma exchange
+Plasma exchange

-- Bleeding disorders
+Bleeding disorders

-- General clinical and laboratory hematology
+General clinical and laboratory hematology

 What it's like to work here